wootfish/eli.sohl.com/drafts/wangs-attack.md

         return (word_1 & self.mask_inv) | (word_2 & self.mask)
 ```

-This is no small detail.
-Getting rid of loops is a big deal for performance.
-In my implementation, switching from
+This is no small detail -- in my implementation, switching from the first method here to the second method improved
-the first method here to the second method improved overall performance by 25%!
+overall performance by 25%!

 We can describe all the round 1 constraints in terms of these `Zeros`, `Ones`, and `Eqs` objects.
 For the sake of
 completeness, here's what that might look like: